-In the event of a significant crisis or emergency, Otis will provide information through this toll-free emergency information line.
-This phone number should only be used in the event that our general phone system is incapacitated during a general emergency.
-This line will provide information regarding the status of classes, access to the facilities, and other safety issues.
+In the event of a significant crisis or emergency, Otis College will send out a mass communication via text messages, emails, and automatic phone calls.
+Communication will provide information regarding the status of classes, access to the facilities, and other safety issues.